At Artocratic we are, unashamedly, still asking a lot of the same questions we began pondering during late nights between beer runs in high school:

 We are always searching for clues, and we strive to remember to look for them in the most obvious places.

-At Artocratic, we posit that human lives are, in a real sense, artistic responses to the world, continually evolving in reaction to others' responses.
-And/or, if you prefer, humans act like bees, flying around, gathering unique combinations of pollens that then flavor our individual honey – the consequence of our being.
+At Artocratic, we posit that human lives are, in a real sense, artistic responses to the world, continually evolving reactions to others' responses.
+Like bees, flying around, gathering unique combinations of pollens that then flavor our individual honey – the consequence of our being.
 From what flowers does your honey take its flavor?
 We find we're compelled to know.

-Why we're in this: The editors are honored to be acquainted (by varying degrees of separation) with some really damn interesting people.
+Why we're in this: Simply put, the editors are honored to be acquainted (by varying degrees of separation) with some really damn interesting people.
 And we're sure that other wildly interesting and provocative people frequent those people's friends' dinner tables as well.
-Artocratic is our desire to build an online dinner party – a forum for us all to weigh in on the above questions and more.
-Please feel free to wander in and join the festivities, even if you don't know us yet.
-Submissions are encouraged.
+Artocratic is our desire to build an online dinner party – a forum for all to weigh in on the above questions and more.
+Please feel free to wander in and join the conversation, even if you don't know us yet.
+I.e., submissions are encouraged.